diggsweden/open-source-project-template/README.md

 ### Template Files

 An short summary of the files in the repository, and how you can use them.
-You are always supposed to use the '.template' marked versions of any files if one such exists.
+You are supposed to use the '.template' marked versions of any files if one such exists.
+These can be found in the 'templates'-directory.
+However, you should also consider other project files mentioned here:

-- LICENSE - The LICENSE containing the projects "main" LICENSE, which must be an [OSI approved license](https://en.wikipedia.org/wiki/Open_Source_Initiative).
+- LICENSE - The LICENSE containing the projects "main" LICENSE.
+This which must be an [OSI approved license](https://en.wikipedia.org/wiki/Open_Source_Initiative).
 You are not supposed to use the one in this project - add your own.
-- CHANGELOG - Describes the project updates in a standard human readable way.
-Version: [Keep-a-changelog 1.1.0](https://keepachangelog.com/en/1.1.0/).
 - CODE_OF_CONDUCT - defines standards for how to engage in a community.
 Version: [Contributor Covenant 2.1](https://www.contributor-covenant.org).
 - CONTRIBUTING - the guidelines for how people can contribute to your project.
+- SECURITY - instructions for how to report a security vulnerabilitity in your project.
+- README- a template for creating a good informative readme.
 - Issue Templates - `bug, feature and pull request templates`.
 Issue and pull request templates to standardize the information contributors can see when they open issues and pull requests in your repository.
 Might be specific for GitHub/GitLab and so on.
   - `.github/` - contains GitHub specific versions of bug-, pr, feature-templates.
   - `.github/workflows` - contains GitHub workflows for this project.
 You will most likely write your own workflows for your project.
-- SECURITY - instructions for how to report a security vulnerabilitity in your project.
-- README- a template for creating a good informative readme.
+- CHANGELOG - Describes the project updates in a standard human readable way.
+Version: [Keep-a-changelog 1.1.0](https://keepachangelog.com/en/1.1.0/).

-### Other Content
+### Docs

-- Open_Source_Checklist.md - a basic checklist of questions you should be to answer.
+- docs/Open_Source_Checklist.md - a basic checklist of questions you should be able to answer.
+- docs/public_code - assesement for how this project fulfills the standard for public code criteria.
-- l10n/ - contains Swedish translations for many of the files.
+- l10n/ - contains translations for many of the files.

 ## Usage instructions